AriFordsham/GHCWiki/repositories.md

 ## Modifying local packages

-For libraries for which there no upstream repo, you can modify the GHC repo above directly.
+For libraries for which there is no upstream repo, you can modify the GHC repo above directly.

 When making a change to a library, you must also update the version